 | Am7 | G7 | Db7 C |

-In this case, many authors call this resolution as “indirect resolution”, because the tonic didn’t come automatically after the dominant V7.
+In this case, many authors call this resolution an “indirect resolution“, because the tonic did not come automatically after the dominant V7.

-The Utilization of the interpolated chord can serve as a surprise factor due to the partial disrupting of the harmonic cliché, or it can serve as option to delay the resolution.
-All depends on the related melody and the idea of the arrangement performer.
+The use of the interpolated chord can serve as a surprise factor due to the partial interruption of the harmonic cliché, or it can serve as an option to delay the resolution.
+It all depends on the associated melody and the arranger’s idea.

 Go to: Borrowed chords